washington-guedes/jquery-do-scroll/README.md

 # jquery-do-scroll
-Creates an scroll-y like action.
+Creates an scroll-Y like action.

 - [Properties](#properties)
  - [scrollbar](#scrollbar)